gbibeaul/blog-perso/content/mern-on-vercel.md

 yarn start
 ```

-You will be prompted to create a new prohect.
+You will be prompted to create a new project.
 Here you can accept the default settings as Vercel is able to detect that this is a create-react-app repo.
 The good news is that now we have our Front-End running locally and deployable to Vercel.

 ### **Setting up environment variables**